ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Granular authorization
 {: #fs-mount-granular-auth}

-You can set the access control mode of a file share to use [security groups](/docs/vpc?topic=vpc-using-security-groups).
-Then, create a mount target with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
-When you mount your file share by using this mount target, the created file share gateway provides a 1:1:1 granular authorization.
+Your file share is created with the access control mode to use [security groups](/docs/vpc?topic=vpc-using-security-groups).
+To mount this share, you must first create a mount target with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
+When you mount your file share with this mount target, the created file share gateway provides a 1:1:1 granular authorization.

 The security groups that are associated with the mount target act as a virtual firewall that controls the traffic between the mount target and the Compute host.